dsorokin/aivika/README.md

   with an ability to resume, suspend and cancel the discontinuous processes;

-* allows working with the resources (you can define your own behaviour or use the predefined queue strategies);
+* allows working with the resources based on specified queue strategies (FCFS/FIFO, LCFS/LIFO, SIRO, static priorities and so on);

-* allows customizing the queues (you can define your own behaviour or use the predefined queue strategies);
+* allows customizing the infinite and finite queues based on strategies too;

-* allows defining an infinite stream of data based on the process-oriented computation, where we can define a complex enough behaviour just in a few lines of code;
+* allows defining a queue network based on infinite streams of data and their processors, where we can define a complex enough behaviour just in a few lines of code;

-* allows defining processors (actually, the Haskell arrows) that operate on the infinite streams of data, because of which some models can remind of their high-level graphical representation on the diagram used by visual simulation software tools;

 * allows simulating circuits with recursive links and delays;